Indices may see muted start

 Domestic markets:

-Foreign portfolio investors (FPIs) sold shares worth Rs 715 crore, while domestic institutional investors (DIIs), were net sellers to the tune of Rs 43.24 crore in the Indian equity market on 24 December, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth Rs 975.23 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 1,006.93 crore in the Indian equity market on 29 December 2021, provisional data showed.

 Powered by Capital Market - Live News